-He looks wistful, saying, “I can still remember the smell of the waxer.”
+He looked wistful, saying, “I can still remember the smell of the waxer.”

-Beckmann stares at him, then laughs.
-“I don’t even know what you’re talking about,” she says.
+Beckmann stared at him, then laughs.
+“I don’t even know what you’re talking about,” she said.

 For Hanson, the late 1990’s on campus ushered in a Mac Lab and computer programs like Photoshop.
 “We were talking about this the other day,” he says.
 “You look at some of the projects we did on the computer and you just think, ‘How did we think that they were any good?’
 It was just the simple fact that you could do them on a computer that made it really awe-inspiring.”